 Personal training focuses on working with a client to become fitter and stronger using a variety of methods, including fitness machines, weights and bands.

 We begin with a health screening and based on this I will design a tailored, safe and effective exercise programme.
-We will also look at your diet and establish how it is working for you.

 Each session lasts one hour, and programmes run for 12 weeks.